drewlakee/chattweiler/README.md

     <summary><b>phrase</b></summary><br>

 - `text` is an actual phrase
-- `is_user_templated` means that a `text` can has inside a `%username%` mark which tells to the application to replace it to an actual username
+- `is_user_templated` means that the `text` can has inside a `%username%` mark which tells to the application to replace it to an actual username
 - `weight` brings a bit of probability.
-Allows the application to choose a phrase by it's probability (takes account only between phrases with the same phrase type).
+Allows the application to choose a phrase by it's probability (counts only between phrases with the same phrase type).
 Details: <a href="https://en.wikipedia.org/wiki/Fitness_proportionate_selection">Fitness proportionate selection</a>
 - `vk_audio_id` is an audio's id at Vkontakte, the application attaches it to a message if `is_audio_accompaniment` is true.
 Example of `vk_audio_id`, audio-2001545048_57545048

 </details>